CashScript/cashscript/packages/cashc/README.md

                                                                        [boolean]
-  --opcount, -c  Display the number of opcodes in the compiled bytecode[boolean] --size, -s     Display the size in bytes of the compiled bytecode    [boolean] --args, -a     List of constructor arguments to pass into the contract.
-Can
+  --opcount, -c  Display the number of opcodes in the compiled bytecode[boolean] --size, -s     Display the size in bytes of the compiled bytecode    [boolean] --help         Show help                                             [boolean] --version      Show version number                                   [boolean]
-                 only be used in combination with either the --hex or --asm flags.
-When compiling to a JSON artifact, contract instantiation should be done through the CashScript SDK.
-Note that NO type checking is performed by the cashc CLI, so it is safer to use the CashScript SDK.                        [array] --help         Show help                                             [boolean] --version      Show version number                                   [boolean]
 ```